AgoraLab/agora-chat-uikit/ios/advanced-features-and-customizations/customize_message_list.md

 ## 2. Customize the list items, such as the cell for each message type

 Customize the content of the list items in the message table, that is, `TextMessageCell`.
-Inherit the cell of the message type, register and override some services in the subscript in `EaseChatUIKit`, and then set the following code:
+Inherit the cell of the message type, register and override some services in the subscript in `AgoraChatUIKit`, and then set the following code:

 | Cell class name       | Usage                     | Swift code to register the corresponding override property                     |
 |-----------------------|---------------------------|--------------------------------------------------------------------------------|